Same-sex marriage in North Dakota: Native American nations

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Dakota refer to two-spirit people as wiŋkta (/dak/).
 Many wiŋkta married cisgender men, without indication of polygyny, but some remained unmarried and lived in their own tipis, and were visited by married men for sexual intercourse when the men's wives were pregnant or menstruating, and therefore when sexual intercourse was forbidden to them.
-Among the Hidatsa, two-spirit people—known as míahdi (/hid/)—performed handiwork such as beadwork and quillwork.
+Among the Hidatsa, two-spirit people—known as míahdi (/hid/)—traditionally performed handiwork such as beadwork and quillwork.
 They also commonly took in orphans from their tribe or children captured on raids, were allowed to access ceremonial groups reserved to women, and were important for the preparation of the traditional Sun Dance.
 Míahdi were sometimes wives in polygynous households but also established their own households with older, unmarried, childless men and filled out the household with adoptive children.
 Other nations also have distinct terms and respected roles for two-spirit people.
 The Arikara use skuxát (/ari/), and the Mandan use wąrų́ųxik nų́p.
 The Ojibwe refer to two-spirit people as niizh manidoowag (/oj/).
 Many were wives in polygynous households.